Preserve Fall Leaves with Beeswax

 • dipping pot

 The first step is to choose some colorful Fall leaves.
-You may use any color and combinations of colors.
 Red, yellow, orange and many vibrant colors will be on display in a diverse forest.

 When selecting leaves for preserving with beeswax, choose ones that are colorful and pliable.
 You want most of the green color to be gone but the leaves should not be too dry.